hultenvp/solis-sensor/README.md

   3. Copy the 19-digit number from the URL: https://www.soliscloud.com/#/station/stationdetail_1?id=XXXXXXXXXXXXXXXXXXX and paste it in the station ID field:
   <img width="301" alt="image" src="https://github.com/hultenvp/solis-sensor/blob/master/image/soliscloud_stationdetail.png">

+If the plant id in the overview page (https://soliscloud.com/#/station/stationdetail_1?id=xxxxxxxxxxx) is empty then you will get "no inverter found errors.
+Change the name of the installation by choosing "change information" on the top right of the overview page.
+After that a plantid is generated.

 # Energy dashboard
 The Solis integration now supports the energy dashboard introduced in Release 2021.8.